carrievv26/crypto/README.md

 # crypto
-Test if old techniques are appliable in crypto.
+Test if old techniques are appliable in crypto
+- ARIMA: ARIMA prediction on BIC.